ccapeng/rss-trendy/README.md

 - To run: `docker-compose up`
     - Backend nodejs run at port 5000.
     - Frontend react run at port 3000.
+    - Use nginx as web server.
-    - To check it, open browaser [http://127.0.0.1:3000](http://127.0.0.1:3000)
+      To check it, open browser [http://127.0.0.1/](http://127.0.0.1/)
-    - If one of services can't start up, please run `docker-compose restart.`
+    - If one of services can't start up,
+      please run `docker-compose restart.`
-      Both mongoDB and elastic search images take a while to download.
+      nginx, mongoDB and elastic search images take a while to download.
-      That is the main reason to start up completely.
+      That is the main reason to timeout.
-      So, you can set `export COMPOSE_HTTP_TIMEOUT=240`
+      To avoid that, you can set `export COMPOSE_HTTP_TIMEOUT=360`
       Or, put a higher number.

-## Enhancements
-Some other features are coming soon.
-- Web server.